katia-katkat/katia-katkat/README.md

 <h1 align="center">Hi 👋, I'm Katia</h1>
-<h3 align="center">I am an electronic engineer with a fervent passion for FPGA digital design.
-My journey in the world of electronics has been defined by a deep curiosity for the intricacies of hardware and a drive to explore the possibilities it holds.
+<h3 align="center">I am an electronic engineer with a fervent passion for FPGA digital design.</h3>
 I am drawn to the realm of hardware acceleration.
 The promise of unlocking unparalleled computational power through specialized hardware designs resonates deeply with my engineering spirit.
-I am excited by the prospect of crafting architectures that deliver remarkable speed-ups for computationally intensive tasks, offering a glimpse into the future of efficient computing.</h3>
+I am excited by the prospect of crafting architectures that deliver remarkable speed-ups for computationally intensive tasks, offering a glimpse into the future of efficient computing.

 - 🌱 I’m currently learning **Hardware acceleration techniques**